Aiskew: Governance

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

-The village lies within the Richmond Parliamentary constituency, the Bedale ward of Hambleton District Council and the Bedale Electoral Division of North Yorkshire County Council.
-Aiskew Civil Parish includes the village of Leeming Bar.
+Aiskew Civil Parish (as it was before being renamed on 17 April 2018) includes the village of Leeming Bar.

+Until 2023, it was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.

 Demography

 According to the 2001 UK Census, the population was 2,163 living in 863 dwellings.
 The 2011 UK Census showed this had increased to 2,427 in 985 dwellings.

 Community

 The village is in the Primary Education Catchment Area of Bedale Church of England Primary School, though it is also close to Aiskew, Leeming Bar Church of England Primary School, in Leeming Bar.
 It is within the Secondary Education Catchment Area of Bedale High School.

 The Wensleydale Railway, a tourist and heritage line, includes Bedale station on the Aiskew side of Bedale Beck at the edge of the village.
 The signal box opposite Park House is a Grade II listed building.

-In the village is an 18th-century Grade II listed water mill with all its original wooden machinery.
+In the village is the 18th-century Grade II listed Aiskew Mill with all its original wooden machinery.
 There is also an 18th-century Leech House next to the beck.